Mustapha-Nkhili/1337-projects/get_next_line/README.md

 ```
 You will now have a 1337-projects directory that contains only the get_next_line folder.
 Then, cd get_next_line.

-Option B: Clone All Projects (Full Clone)
+#### Option B: Clone All Projects (Full Clone)
-if you want to download all 42 projects in the repository (including this one), use a standard git clone.
+if you want to clone all my 1337/42 projects in the repository (including this one), use a standard git clone.
 ```bash
 # 1.Clone the repo
 git clone https://github.com/Mustapha-Nkhili/1337-projects.git